-Property management operatedos and don'ts of residential property managements and manages the physical properties of residential dwellings.
+Property management operates and manages the physical properties of residential dwellings.
 It covers various services and activities from security to lawn care to marketing.
 No one can do it alone, so choosing the right property management company is essential for success.
 Identifying the biggest dos and don’ts in residential property management is key.

 It can be easy to let your property management tasks slip.
 No one has the time to care for everything when there are so many things to do.
 However, neglecting your property can have serious consequences.